AuroralH2020/auroral-node-red-modules/README.md

    - for retrieving registration from agent

 ## Standard mesage format ##
-Auroral message format will be added in future.
+Auroral Agent is by default extending messages using mapping, which is generated from Thing description.
+This ensures sent message will be sent in standart Auroral format.
+From Node-RED you just need to pass simple value [string, number, object or array], which was choosen during registration (in Thing description)

 ## Development installation ##
  - First option: